 While smaller coins can often have large price movements, if there’s not enough volume, then it could be hard for you to make a profit, as there won’t be a large enough coin pool to work with.

 You might need to spend some time evaluating the volume of the asset, and the supply in the order book before deciding on anything.

 If you just want to get started, then you may want to start with a very popular pair, like BTC/USD, which will have a ton of volume and a decent price variance to allow you to test out how the trading bot works.

 Binance is an excellent choice for those looking to get into cryptocurrency bot trading.
 It’s a high volume exchange with excellent safety features, and many different software packages work with the exchange due to its popularity.

 As long as you make sure that you’re taking the proper precautions, then there’s no reason that you can’t trade here safely using a bot.
 Just remember to set your API permissions properly, enable 2FA and address whitelisting, and use a different email and password for all the accounts that you use for automation including your Binance account.

-If you want to test the waters with bot trading, then we’d recommend that you sign up for the free 14 day Bitsgap trial.
+If you want to test the waters with bot trading, then we’d recommend that you sign up for a free 14-day Bitsgap trial.
 This will allow you to see how the service works with Binance, and it will even allow you to test out your strategies risk free, which many other bot providers do not allow.